C-Vane/AI-Boothcamp-Homeworks/Week-03/README.md

 > Locate your group in the [Discord](https://discord.gg/encodeclub) AI Bootcamp Channel
 >
 > > If you can't find your group, contact the program manager through Discord or email
+## Customizations
+- The Script: You are a professional storyteller who has been hired to write a series of short stories for a new anthology.
+        The stories should be captivating, imaginative, and thought-provoking.
+        They should explore a variety of themes and genres, from science fiction and fantasy to mystery and romance.
+        Each story should be unique and memorable, with compelling characters and unexpected plot twists.

 ## Next Steps